 1. Hello Madam, Please Tell Us Something About Yourself to Our Readers.

-3. You Completed Your LL.B from M.M.H.
-College, Ghaziabad and LL.M From Amity University and PhD from Noida International University.
-Tell Us About Your Law School Journey.
+3. You Completed Your BBA.
+LL.B from KIIT Law School and LL.M from National University of Study & Research in Law, Ranchi.
+Please, Tell Us About Your Law School Journey.

 5. What Kind of Internships Did You Do While You Were A Student?
 Any Remarkable Experiences During Your Internships That Shaped Your Career Choices Later?

 Talking about Internships, since it is a work experience actually before our career flinches, I think it is one of that routes of life where a person can actually get to know about the field in which their interest lies.
 For me I have interned under various organizations which includes NGO, Law Firm, PSU’s, under various Advocates Chamber, Courts etc.

 My Internship which I did under the Steel Authority of India Ltd (Delhi), can be considered as one of the remarkable experience because it was a recoil for me to develop my interest in the field of ADR (Alternative Dispute Resolution).
 However, I always made it a point to have at least some take away from my internships, so I also tried to choose it incisively, therefore, I can say that all my internships taught me various attributes of law somewhere or the other.

 6. Any Important Things Which Law School Didn’t Teach You But ‘Teaching’ Did?

 Yes, keeping myself more updated with every passing day.
 I think being a student or rather staying on the other side of the table one can skip reading even before lectures.
 But when you are on the different side, things also become different.
 I feel I have started learning more and keeping myself updated at a much larger angel which was not a scenario few years back.
 Moreover, we learn a lot from our students as well, everyone has a different perspective of thinking probably for a same thing which can be an add on advantage to set up our knowledge and skills as well.